Using Language Servers

 - Select Add to add language servers.

 - In the Name field, enter a name for the language server.
+Select the (Variables) button to use a variable for the server name.
+For more information, see Using Qt Creator Variables.

 - In the Language field, select Set MIME Types to select the MIME types of the files to send to the language server.
 In the field below, you can enter file patterns to extend the MIME types, separated by semicolons.